Monknow/monknow.dev/src/pages/blog/2021-11-13_s/index.en.md

 ## 3. Create a Context

 You can create a drawing context that is globally available in the component by calling `getContext` at the top level of the function.
+The "2d" parameter of `getContext` defines the context type of the canvas, which can be 2d and 3d.

 ```jsx
 // canvas/src/App.js